jibbius/jackbarker-com-au/_posts/2017-05-02-raspberry-pi-photo-booth-1.markdown

 Some other options to consider;

 1. Upload to Dropbox (internet access required)
 1. Upload to Website (GitHub Pages)
-  - This is how I distributed my photos.
+- (This is how I distributed my photos).

 1. Upload to Tumbler / Google Photos / Similar service
 1. Printer
 1. Email

 ### What will the booth be made out of?